DenverCoder1/github-readme-youtube-cards/README.md

 <!-- END YOUTUBE-CARDS -->
 ```

-2. Create a folder named `.github` in your repository and inside create a folder named `workflows` if it does not exist.

-3. Create a file in your repo's `.github/workflows/` folder and give it a name such as `youtube-cards.yml` with the following contents.
+2. In your repo, create a `.github` folder and inside create a folder named `workflows` if it does not exist.
+Then create a file in your `.github/workflows/` folder and give it a name such as `youtube-cards.yml` with the following contents.

 <!-- prettier-ignore-start -->
 ```yml